MS M. Smith Matthew Smith

 Between the beautiful weather and all of these books, I am dangerously close to expediting my mid-life crisis where I change careers and become a botanist.
 Which brings me back to evaluating my relationships with things and constantly wanting to be outside.
 While I was once consumed by my work, I am not finding myself wanting to work less and less.
 With commute times, somedays work pulls me away from home for up to 12 hours.
 And so I have been asking myself, how do I work less?
 And what does that even look like?

-The “what does that look like” part is a little easier to thinking about.
+The “what does that look like” part is a little easier to think about.
 I want to go for more walks outside.
 I want to be able to spend more time with Kara.
 I want to buy a pair of binoculars and go bird watching.
 I want to run when it is light out.

 So how do I work towards that?
 We will see.
 For now, I am going without social media on the weekends and turning down any freelance work.
 I think that will help me start to rewire my brain a bit.

-Now: Mostly art and a return to the office
+Mostly art and a return to the office

-Now: Big changes
+Big changes